Ibrahim-mj/RatingAPI/README.md

 # Menu Item Rating API

-This is a Django REST Framework API that allows authenticated users to rate a menu item and view the available ratings.
+This is a REST API that allows authenticated users to rate a menu item and view the available ratings.

 ## Requirements
 Check the requirements.txt file for the required dependencies.